Introduction to Stream Processing in FME

 1. Connect to a Kafka Message Broker in Batch Mode

-First, add a Creator transformer, and connect a KafkaConnector to the Creator.
+First, add a Creator transformer and connect a KafkaConnector to it.
 The single feature released from the Creator will initiate the KafkaConnector to run.

 image1.png